 However, at some point in history, the Hebrews began to elevate their god to such a lofty position that it was unthinkable that he actually would or could create any sort of calamity.
 A scapegoat was needed and that took the form of ha-satan, the Prosecutor.
 Originally viewed an agent of Yahwéh, the Prosecutor became seen as a separate entity with its own goals, working independently of Yahwéh and often against him.

 But the reputation of ha-satan was to be sullied further.

 At some point in the evolution of ancient Hebrew religion, Yahwéh could no longer do any wrong and the satan was loaded with more negative qualities.
 Why did this change take place?

-Many scholars believe that it was contact with the Persians, whose ancient religion was called “Zoroastrianism”.
+Many scholars also believe that it was contact with the Persians, whose ancient religion was called “Zoroastrianism”.
 Peter Clark, in his book “An introduction to Ancient Faith” says on page 152:

 “There are so many features that Zoroastrianism seems to share with the Judeo-Christian tradition […] Historically the first point of contact that we can determine is when the Achaemenian Cyrus conquered Babylon: 539 BC”

 After the Babylonian exile, Judah was politically rebuilt as a Persian “satrapy”, a semi-autonomous administrative province, ruled by a priestly elite that had re-migrated from Babylonia and whose views and attitudes were shaped by the plans for the reconstruction of Judah drafted during the exile.